-Regulation Attenuation: Cross-Border Spillovers and Policies in the Opioid Epidemic used state tools in regulating the prescribing and dispensing of opioids.
-However, the staggered adoption of PDMPs over the years may have created opportunities for patients to evade monitoring by crossing into a state that does not have a PDMP.
-This paper evaluates how cross-border spillovers, which arise when states in proximity to each other do not coordinate their PDMP policies, impact the effectiveness of PDMPs.
-I find that after prescribers gain online access to PDMPs, the policy is effective at decreasing opioid volume and prescription opioid deaths in counties with a PDMP that are insulated from spillovers.
-I find a similar effect in counties with a PDMP that are exposed to spillovers, suggesting that spillovers from non-PDMP areas do not significantly attenuate the policy effect.
-I do find evidence that outcomes are affected in counties without a PDMP that are exposed to spillovers.
-Finally, I find that illicit opioid mortality is not affected in any counties with a PDMP but decreases in counties without a PDMP that are exposed to spillovers, suggesting that spillovers may operate through changes in pharmacist behavior that lead to increased monitoring.
+Regulation Attenuation: Cross-Border Spillovers and Policies in the Opioid Epidemic

+Abstract: Prescription drug monitoring programs (PDMPs)-online systems that health care providers and pharmacists can use to query patient prescription records-are one of the most widely-used state tools in regulating the prescribing and dispensing of opioids.
+However, the staggered adoption of PDMPs over time has created opportunities for patients to evade monitoring by going to a state that does not have a PDMP.
+This paper evaluates how spillovers attributable to policy non-coordination between neighboring states impact the effectiveness of PDMPs.
+I find that after prescribers gain access to PDMPs, opioid volume and prescription opioid deaths decrease in counties with a PDMP that are insulated from opportunities for evasion.
+I find a similar effect in counties with a PDMP that are exposed to evasion.
+This suggests that exposure to evasion through proximity to non-PDMP areas does not significantly attenuate the policy effect.
+I also find evidence that opioid volume and prescription opioid deaths decrease in counties without a PDMP that are exposed to spillovers from counties with the policy.
+Illicit opioid deaths are not affected in any counties with a PDMP but decrease in counties without a PDMP that are exposed to spillovers.
+I discuss the potential mechanisms through which spillovers may operate.